atauenis/webone/README.md

 The program's settings are in the webone.conf file.

-Ready for use binaries are in the __EXE__ folder.
-There are also a special build for Win2003 or XP (.NET 4.0) called __WebOne-NET4__.
-But the old .NET from 2010 is impossible to work with modern TLS ciphers and is obsolete like the clients of this proxy.
+Compiled build for Windows 7+ is in the __EXE__ folder.
+It is still compatible with WinXP/2003 with .NET 4.0 from 2010 which is impossible to work with modern TLS ciphers and is obsolete like the clients of this proxy.
 In such cases a _SecureChannelFailure_ or a "_Received an unexpected EOF or 0 bytes from the transport stream_" error occurs.
+It's is recommended to use Win7/2008R2 or newer

 Note that this app is not intended for daily use, as removing any encryption from web traffic and use of really old and unsupported browser may cause security problems.